nexiality/documentation/release/nexial-core-v2.1.changelog.md

   handler on the application.
 In such case, Nexial issue hard `BACKSPACE` to compensate the clearing intent.
 - [`rightClick(locator)`](../commands/web/rightClick(locator)): **NEW** command to support right click.
 - [`nexial.web.clearWithBackspace`](../systemvars/index#nexial.web.clearWithBackspace): **NEW** System variable to
-  forcefully clear out text input using BACKSPACE keystrokes.
+  forcefully clear out text input using `BACKSPACE` keystrokes.
 Default is `false` (i.e. not enabled).
+  - improved clearing strategy on text input field by first issuing an `END` keystroke and then issuing the appropriate number of `BACKSPACE`.

 ### [xml commands](../commands/xml)
 - [`insertAfter(xml,xpath,content,var)`](../commands/xml/insertAfter(xml,xpath,content,var)): **NEW** command to